 RSG aims to actively work with the Ministry of Infrastructure and Water Management towards its development of a new system of environmental limits to include not only noise limits but also carbon dioxide limits and other emissions limits.
-A new system of environmental limits anchored in law in an amended

-Airport Traffic decree provides long term clarity for the future development of air traffic at Amsterdam Airport Schiphol.
-RSG would like to see this new system in place in 2025.
+A new system of environmental limits anchored in law in an amended Airport Traffic decree provides long term clarity for the future development of air traffic at Amsterdam Airport Schiphol.
+The ruling of the district court of The Hague dated 20 March 2024 is expected to result in an actualised or new LVB and could potentially accelerate the development of a new system of environmental limits.

 The second measure involves restricting access to Amsterdam Airport Schiphol for noisy aircraft.
 RSG aims for a phased implementation by annually increasing the types of aircraft that are no longer permitted access to Amsterdam Airport Schiphol over a period of three years in its annual capacity declaration.
-The proposed capacity declaration for the operational year beginning on 1 November 2023 is the first to include a list of noisy aircraft no longer permitted to use Amsterdam Airport Schiphol.
+The capacity declaration for the operational year beginning on 1 November 2023 was the first to include a list of noisy aircraft no longer permitted to use Amsterdam Airport Schiphol.
+In the declaration for summer 2024, 87 aircraft types were listed that are no longer welcome.
+These types of aircraft were already no longer flying to and from Schiphol, but this ban formalises the restriction.
 As this represents a change to Amsterdam Airport Schiphol's operating conditions, it must be done in consultation with the airlines using Amsterdam Airport Schiphol as part of the tariff consultation process in accordance with the Aviation Act.
 Future further restrictions on noisy aircraft must also each be introduced in consultation as part of the tariff setting process in accordance with the Aviation Act.
 The aim of this measure is to reduce the noise impact on local communities by requiring airlines to use quieter aircraft at Amsterdam Airport Schiphol.
 This measure impacts airlines operating at Amsterdam Airport Schiphol and the way in which they are able to deploy their fleet of aircraft.
 Airlines based at Amsterdam Airport Schiphol will be most affected as they will be unable to use their nosier aircraft to or from Amsterdam Airport Schiphol.

 The third measure involves stopping air transport movements during the night by no longer providing night time take-off and landing slots in the annual capacity declaration.
 As this represents a change to Amsterdam Airport Schiphol's operating conditions, it must be done in consultation with the airlines using Amsterdam Airport Schiphol as part of the tariff consultation process in accordance with the Aviation Act.
 Stopping night time operations is the single most effective measure in in reducing severe noise hindrance for nearby residents.
-This measure also has the most impact on the operations of airlines as 10,000 flights currently take place during the night, of which 55% are operated by Transavia.
+This measure also has the most impact on the operations of airlines as 10,000 flights currently take place during the proposed curfew hours, of which 55% are operated by Transavia.
 Cargo airlines will also be affected but to a lesser extent.
 RSG is carrying out an investigation into how best to implement this measure by 1 November 2025.
+On 10 April 2024, a majority of the Dutch Parliament indicated to be in favour of a new curfew.
+The Minister of Infrastructure and Water Management is currently investigating the effects of such measure.